Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Exchange interaction and magnetic field

+where, \(m\) is the magnetic field strength.
 The total Hamiltonian \(H\) of the two-qubit spin system in the presence of the magnetic field along the \(Z\) direction is therefore the sum of the exchange interaction Hamiltonian \(H_{EX}\) and the magnetic field Hamiltonian \(H_M\), as given by Eq.~\ref{E3}.

 Our goal here, is to detect the strength of the magnetic field \(m\) by measuring the quantum coherence and return probability of the system after it has evolved under the influence of this total Hamiltonian \(H\).
 By analyzing how the coherence and return probability changes over time, we can infer the magnitude $m$ of the magnetic field.